-- 1.(1) An associate subsidiary's chief executive officer is to be appointed by the Governor in Council on the recommendation of its interim board of directors. - (2) However, before the interim board of directors makes the recommendation, it must consult with the interim board of directors of its parent corporation. - (3) In this section-
+1.(1) An associate subsidiary's chief executive officer is to be appointed by the Governor in Council on the recommendation of its interim board of directors.

+(2) However, before the interim board of directors makes the recommendation, it must consult with the interim board of directors of its parent corporation.

-[&]quot;parent corporation" of an associate subsidiary means the candidate GOC associate of which the associate subsidiary is a subsidiary.
+"parent corporation" of an associate subsidiary means the candidate GOC associate of which the associate subsidiary is a subsidiary.